bellgr/swa-price-drop/README.md

 `swa-price-drop` will check for price drops on southwest.com for specific flights that you define in a configuration file.
 If a flight price falls *below* what you paid, you will receive a text message via [Twilio](https://www.twilio.com/) with the news and you can re-book.
 Once this happens, the flight configuration will be re-written to check against the updated flight price.

 For example, you paid $500 for a flight and set `outboundPrice` to `500` accordingly in your configuration file.
 The price falls to $450 and you receive a notification.
 The value of `outboundPrice` will now be set to `450` and you will receive a notification if it falls below this new price.
 Additionally, flights will be purged from the configuration file automatically once the outbound date is in the past.

+Finally, both **round trip** and **one-way** flights are supported.
+See the sample YAML for an example.

 ## Prerequisites
 1. You should set up a free [Twilio](https://www.twilio.com/) account if you don't already have one.
 You can still run `swa-price-drop` without Twilio and see a "price drop" log message generated but that's not very much fun compared to receiving a text message.